 Director Kim said, “It is an honor to work with director Ryu on her first series who did a perfect job in painting the perfect picture.
 She created never-before-seen, elaborate sets that were all unique but under a unified theme.”
 She added, “Music composer Park Se-joon who worked on Vincenzo with me, composed different genre tracks including classical music, which imbued power into the entire production.”

 Fans of both the director with her detailed storytelling abilities and the writer with her strong and defined voice are sure to love seeing what the two put together.
 Watch this work of art with a fast-paced storyline, compelling motive, and a beautifully put-together mise-en-scène.
-It is streaming on Netflix now with new episodes released every weekend!
+It is streaming on Netflix now!

 Got any movies or series you’d like us to review?
 Email me at firstname.lastname@example.org or send me a direct message at When in Manila Angeline on Facebook.
 Interact with the team and join the WhenInManila.com Community at WIM Squad!
 Join our WhenInManila.com community on Viber, as well!